 Skip Navigation

-The open application period for the statewide Wisconsin Parental Choice Program (WPCP) is NOW OPEN through April 18, 2024.
+The open application period for the statewide Wisconsin Parental Choice Program (WPCP) for the 2026-2027 school year begins February 2, 2026.

 HPCS is a participating school in the WPCP